Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 and skills.

-Organizes the process of control (self-control) of the developed plan of activities and resources.
+Organizes the process of control (self-control) of the developed activity plan and resources.

 Carry out: